 What are hormone blockers?

 These drugs keep your body from making hormones.
+If you take them, you can slow or stop puberty from happening.
 They are also called puberty blockers.
-If you take them, you won’t have the wrong puberty.

-- These drugs have been safely used for a long time to control puberty in youth who are not gender incongruent.
+- These drugs have been safely used for a long time to control puberty in youth who are not gender diverse.

-- They are used for the same purpose in gender incongruent youth.
+- They are used for the same purpose in gender diverse youth.
 This allows youth to avoid an unwanted puberty and to delay decisions on further medical steps.

 How to get them

 The easiest and safest option is coming out to a supportive parent or guardian who will help.
-You will have to see a therapist and a doctor for a while before you are approved to take them.
+You may have to see a therapist or a doctor for a while before you are allowed to take them.

 I strongly urge you to take these steps with parental consent and with medical supervision.
 You may have a hard time finding a healthcare professional who will help you without parental consent.